genai-apps/aggrag/README.md

   1. import the repo from https://github.com/genai-apps/aggrag.git. checkout to 'develop' branch
   2. To start the UI: get into the 'react-server' directory, and run `npm install` and then `npm run start`
+  3. Open a new terminal to run the python backend files(as we need to run python backend scripts and react scripts in different terminals)
-  3. To start the server: get into the root aggrag directory and run: `python -m library.app serve`.
+  4. To start the server: get into the root aggrag directory and run: `python -m library.app serve`.
 Note, however:
       - You will need to create `.env` file in the root directory.
 Use the `.env-sample` file as a reference.
       - run `pip install -r requirements.txt`.
 It is recommended to create a new virtualenv in the root directory to avoid installing packages globally.
 Command to create a new virtual env: `python3 -m venv venv`